-Calculate How Much Improved Medicare for All Could Save You!
+Calculate How Much Guaranteed Healthcare Could Save You!

-Governor Newsom’s Healthy California for All Commission found that over ten years, publicly funded guaranteed health care could save Californians $500 billion and more than 40,000 lives.
-This calculator provides estimates of the savings you could receive if we enact Improved Medicare for All (or single payer), a program to cover all medically necessary care with no premiums, co-payments, or deductibles.
+Governor Newsom's Healthy California for All Commission found that over ten years, publicly funded guaranteed health care could save Californians $500 billion and more than 40,000 lives.
+This calculator provides estimates of the savings you could receive if we enact a "unified healthcare financing system" (or single payer), to cover all medically necessary care with no premiums, co-payments, or deductibles.

 Please answer the following questions.
 If you don’t have the exact figures, reasonable estimates are okay.
 Your answers are anonymous.

-Improved Medicare for All (also known as single payer or guaranteed health care) has all the advantages of publicly financed Medicare — accountable, financially efficient, and not-for-profit — and is improved by:
+Guaranteed healthcare (also known as single payer or unified financing) has all the advantages of publicly financed Medicare — accountable, financially efficient, and not-for-profit — and is improved by:

 covering everyone with the same benefits